asciidiego/cepad/readme.md

 ### Environment setup

-Create a virtual environment using `venv`.
+Create a virtual environment using `venv` and install dependencies.

 ```bash